gaubrey1/celo-ico/README.md

 }
 ```

-- Open the `MintifyToken.sol` file and paste the following code
+Open the `MintifyToken.sol` file and paste the following code:

 ```solidity
 // SPDX-License-Identifier: MIT